 5 Common Indicators of a Phishing Attempt

-Phishing emails are effective because they seem real and can be difficult to spot.
-However, there are several common signs of a phishing attempt through email users should be aware of.
+Phishing emails are effective because they often appear genuine and can be hard to detect.
+However, there are several common signs of a phishing attempt through email that users should be aware of.

 Spelling errors